Categories

 Learn capabilities

 To be extremely simplistic, GenAI (LLMs specifically) works by predicting words.
 That’s it.
-Models are created by getting them to read pretty much everything that’s ever been written down, and it creates a neural network of what words come up in what contexts.
-And we don’t know how it works (link), but it does.
+Models are created by getting them to read pretty much everything that’s ever been written, and it creates a neural network of what words come up in what contexts.
+And we don’t know how it works (link - a fascinating article), but it does.

-Because of this and that these models still have to run on a computer somewhere, there are a number of problems and mitigations of varying degrees of success.
+Because of this and that these models still have to run on a computer somewhere, there are a number of problems, constraints, and mitigations of varying degrees of success.

 Here’s what I mean: